US to keep COVID public health emergency through January

-The COVID-19 public health emergency will be extended past its current expiration date of mid-January, after the Biden administration did not notify states and health providers of any plans to lift it.
+The COVID-19 public health emergency will remain in effect until at least mid-January, after the Biden administration did not notify states and health providers of any plans to lift it.

 The Department of Health and Human Services (HHS) promised to give stakeholders 60 days’ notice if it intended to let the public health emergency expire.
 That deadline was Friday.